Requiem (Mozart): b. Hostias

-The words "Quam olim da capo" are likely to have been the last Mozart wrote; this portion of the manuscript has been missing since it was stolen at 1958 World's Fair in Brussels by a person whose identity remains unknown.
+The words "Quam olim da capo" are likely to have been the last Mozart wrote.
+This portion of the manuscript has been missing since it was stolen at the 1958 Expo 58 world's fair in Brussels by an unknown thief.

 Süssmayr's additions

 V. Sanctus

 The Sanctus is the first movement written entirely by Süssmayr, and the only movement of the Requiem to have a key signature with sharps: D major, generally used for the entry of trumpets in the Baroque era.
 After a succinct glorification of the Lord follows a short fugue in on Hosanna in excelsis ("Glory [to God] in the highest"), noted for its syncopated rhythm, and for its motivic similarity to the Quam olim Abrahae fugue.

 VI.
 Benedictus

 The Benedictus, a quartet, adopts the key of the submediant, B♭ major (which can also be considered the relative of the subdominant of the key of D minor).
 The Sanctus's ending on a D major cadence necessitates a mediant jump to this new key.

 The Benedictus is constructed on three types of phrases: the (A) theme, which is first presented by the orchestra and reprised from m.
 4 by the alto and from m.
 6 by the soprano.
 The word benedictus is held, which stands in opposition with the (B) phrase, which is first seen at m.
 10, also on the word benedictus but with a quick and chopped-up rhythm.
 The phrase develops and rebounds at m.
 15 with a broken cadence.
 The third phrase, (C), is a solemn ringing where the winds respond to the chords with a staggering harmony, as shown in a Mozartian cadence at mm.
 21 and 22, where the counterpoint of the basset horns mixes with the line of the cello.
 The rest of the movement consists of variations on this writing.
 At m.
 23, phrase (A) is reprised on a F pedal and introduces a recapitulation of the primary theme from the bass and tenor from mm.
 28 and 30, respectively.
 Phrase (B) follows at m.
 33, although without the broken cadence, then repeats at m.
 38 with the broken cadence once more.
 This carries the movement to a new Mozartian cadence in mm.
 47 to 49 and concludes on phrase (C), which reintroduces the Hosanna fugue from the Sanctus movement, in the new key of the Benedictus.